 - thanks the recipient for a contribution while also pointing out precisely what impact the recipient’s contribution made

-Even an email which asks for a six-figure donation to save an endangered habitat can be a homerun, IF the recipient wants to save natural habitats, but does not know which ones need to be protected most urgently.
+Even an email that asks for a six-figure donation to save an endangered habitat can be a homerun IF the recipient wants to save natural habitats but does not know which ones need to be protected most urgently.

 “I” vs. “You”

 One trick to steer clear of using the above-dreaded words is to focus on the word “you,” meaning the recipient.

 - What are the recipient’s needs?